browserengineering/book/book/scheduling.md

 ::: {.further}

-It was not until the second decade of the 2000s that all modern browsers finished adopting this approach.
-Once the need became apparent due to the emergence of complex interactive web applications, it still took years of effort to safely refactor all of the complex existing browser codebases into a clean task-based system.
+It was not until the second decade of the 2000s that all modern browsers finished adopting a scheduled, task-based approach to rendering.
+Once the need became apparent due to the emergence of complex interactive web applications, it still took years of effort to safely refactor all of the complex existing browser codebases.
 In fact, in some ways it is only [very recently][renderingng] that this process can perhaps be said to have completed.
 Though since software can always be improved, in some sense the work is never done.

 :::